geopython/pygeoapi/docs/source/data-publishing/ogcapi-features.rst

 If none or only one of the environment variables is set, session pooling will not be activated and standalone connections are established at every request.

+Extra_params
+"""""""""""""""""""""""""""""
+The oracle provider allows for additional parameters that can be passed in the request.
+It allows for the processing of additional parameters that are not defined in the ``pygeoapi-config.yml`` to be passed to a custom SQL-Manipulator-Plugin.
+An example use case of this is advanced filtering without exposing the filtered columns like follows ``.../collections/some_data/items?is_recent=true``.
+The ``SqlManipulator`` plugin's ``process_query`` method would receive ``extra_params = {'is_recent': 'true'}`` and could dynamically add a custom condition to the SQL query, like ``AND SYSDATE - create_date < 30``.

 Custom SQL Manipulator Plugin
 """""""""""""""""""""""""""""
 The provider supports a SQL-Manipulator-Plugin class.
 With this, the SQL statement could be manipulated.
 This is useful e.g. for authorization at row level or manipulation of the explain plan with hints.

-An example an more information about that feature you can find in the test class in tests/test_oracle_provider.py.
+An example and more information about that feature can be found in the test class in tests/test_oracle_provider.py.

 .. _Parquet: